tmastersmart/pi-talk/README.md

 # pi-talk
-Hubitat driver to connect to rasbery pi and talk capability Notification,Chime,Alarm
+Hubitat driver to connect to rasbery pi and talk

+capability Notification,Chime,Alarm,button,switch GPIO
 ----------------------------------------------------------------------------------------
 (c) 2021 by tmastersmart winnfreenet.com
 Licensed for use on hubitat